tamouse/pmwiki-addlink-tags2/cookbook/addlink-tags2/README.markdown

 The installation is largely the same, although there are some new configuration options.

+Download addlink-tags2.zip to your pmwiki directory and unzip the file.
+This will put the recipe into the cookbook subdirectory.

-Install the script by copying the it to the `cookbook/` directory and adding the following to the `local/config.php` configuration file:
+Add the following to the `local/config.php` configuration file:

     ## Enable the AddLink Bookmarklet recipe.
     if ($action == 'edit' || $action == 'browse' || $action == 'addlink') {